-For many years I have been fascinated by, and studied the teachings of, such gifted horsemanship teachers as Buck Brannaman, Bryan Neubert and Joe Wolter.
+For many years I have been fascinated by, and studied the teachings of, such gifted horsemanship teachers as Tom Dorrance, Ray Hunt, Buck Brannaman, Bryan Neubert and Joe Wolter.
 It is clear to me that this way of thinking and working with our horses has rich rewards.
 I am truly grateful for all that I have learned from my mentors, and I am inspired by the opportunity to help people grow toward achieving equanimity with their horses as well.

-The Story of My Teacher - Desiree
+The Horse that Started My Journey - Desiree

-I can’t remember a time when I wasn’t horse crazy.
+I've been horse-crazy all of my life.
 I first cajoled my way onto a horse at the age of six, and into lessons when I was seven.
 As kids, my friends and I couldn’t ride often enough or go fast enough, escaping with our horses from everything.
 In the summer we raced through the bridle trails of Indian Hill.
 In the winter we took off through snow into woods where you could ride all day and never come back on the same trail.

 That first year, Desiree and I went everywhere, and we went there very, very fast.
-Then one day as we were jigging along, someone rode up to us and said, "You know, Buck Brannaman is going to be in town next weekend.
+Then one day as we were jigging along the trail, someone rode up to us and said, "You know, Buck Brannaman is going to be in town next weekend.
 You might get a lot out of his clinic."
 So I went to watch.
 I came away inspired and excited about the changes he was able to make with the horses, and the way he made those changes – forging bonds based on leadership, trust and kindness.

 I wasn’t raised looking at horsemanship from the horse’s perspective.
-In the hunter/jumper training of my early years, I was taught by my instructors that, as the human, you use pressure to force the horse to do what you want; that’s how most people did it in those days.
-When I saw at Buck’s clinic that there was a different way – and how powerful that way is, for both horse and human – I knew it was going to change my life and I was hooked.
+In the hunter/jumper training of my early years, I was taught by my instructors to use pressure to force the horse to do what you want.
+We didn't listen to the horse.
+When I saw at Buck’s clinic that there was a very different way – and how powerful and kind that way is, for both horse and human – I knew it was going to change my life and I was hooked.
 Absolutely hooked.
-I’ve studied with Buck since 1990, and to this day I feel so privileged to have been introduced to him and to teachers like Tom Dorrance, Ray Hunt, Bryan Neubert and Joe Wolter.
-It’s extremely humbling as I continue to study with the great masters of horsemanship.
-I recognize that this is a lifelong journey and there is always more to learn and refine.
+This journey began for me in 1990, and to this day I feel so privileged to have been introduced to Buck and to many other gifted teachers.
+It’s extremely humbling as I continue to study with these great masters of horsemanship.
+I recognize that this is a lifelong journey and I have so much yet to learn and refine.